armanKazemi/Task_manager/README.md

 # Task_manager
-* Sign up and manage your task.
+* Sign up and manage your tasks.